Salon Business Plan Template: How-To Guide + Example

 Management Team Members

-[Company Name]is led by [Founder’s Name] who has been in the hair salon business for 20 years.
+[Salon Name] is led by [Salon Owner] who has been in the salon business for 20 years.

-While [Founder] has never run a hair salon himself, he has extensive experience cutting, treating, and styling hair at major salons for the past 20 years.
-He began his career in [19xx] when he received a certification from [Hair Cutting School] and began work at [major chain], where he worked for X years.
+While [Salon Owner] has never run a salon himself, he has extensive experience cutting, treating, and styling hair at major salons for the past 20 years.
+He began his career in [19xx] when he received a certification from [Cosmetology School] and began work at [major chain], where he worked for X years.

 [Other person’s name] will serve as the customer service manager.
-He/she has extensive experience the hospitality industry.
+He/she has extensive experience in the beauty industry and excellent customer service skills.

 Hiring Plan

-[Founder] will serve as the store manager.
-In order to launch our salon, we need to hire the following personnel:
+[Salon Owner] will serve as the salon manager.
+To launch our salon, we need to hire the following personnel:

 • Hair Stylists [Number]

-As dictated by demand and operational maturity, [Founder] will consider hiring the following personnel:
+As dictated by demand and operational maturity, [Salon Owner] will consider hiring the following personnel:

 • Hair Treatment Specialist [Number]